 Solution: Time management is a huge part of being a student, especially in college, because the professors won’t hold your hand; you’ve got to keep up with your assignments and testing dates.
 Set aside a certain amount of time for studying every day and minimize all distractions during that time.

 It’s also important to take care of yourself.
 Eat well-balanced meals, get 8 hours of sleep every night–yes, it’s possible–and exercise daily.
 College life can be very demanding, but it’s imperative that you remember why you’re there.
-For more information on substance abuse programs for young adults and college students, contact us at Addiction Campuses for additional resources.
+For more information on substance abuse programs for young adults and college students, contact us at Vertava Health for additional resources.